-A DECONSTRUCTED SALAD, is simply one whose ingredients have been taken apart then served in a composed way, instead of tossing them all together.
-The Salad Nicoise (ni-suaz), that perfect and timeless French salad of olives, french beans, tuna and hard-boiled eggs, is technically not a deconstructed salad (nor is the Caprese), because there was never a plan to serve the salad tossed together in the first place.
+A deconstructed salad, is simply one whose ingredients have been taken apart then served in a composed way, instead of tossing them all together.
+The Salad Nicoise (ni-suaz), that perfect and timeless French salad of olives, capers, french beans, tuna and hard-boiled eggs, is technically not a deconstructed salad (nor is the Caprese), because there was never a plan to serve the salad tossed together in the first place.
 I know right?
 Deep stuff.

 But other classic salads and some new inventions can surely benefit from deconstructing.
 I think it is one of the easiest ways to make your old favorite new again.
 Here are a few tips and some great recipes…